LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 [https://gpu.lins.lab/](https://gpu.lins.lab/)

 Determined is a successful (acquired by Hewlett Packard Enterprise in 2021) open-source deep learning training platform that helps researchers train models more quickly, easily share GPU resources, and collaborate more effectively.

+# Monitoring

+You can check the realtime utilization of the cluster in the [grafana dashboard](https://grafana.lins.lab/d/glTohhh7k/cluster-realtime-hardware-utilization-cadvisor-tba-and-dcgm-exporter).

 # User Account